 Be safe on the trail.
 Find more information about snowmobiling safety.

 Some other helpful websites include:

 Whether you’re a fly or reel fishing enthusiast, there are several opportunities for testing your fishing knowledge and skill in the Moosehead Lake area during most of the year.

 Our Kineo Escape cabin offers a private dock that is located on the mouth of the Moose River.
-You can chose to fish from the dock or take your boat out the well marked channel for a third of a mile and you will be on the 40 mile long, Moosehead Lake.
+You can choose to fish from the dock or take your boat out the well-marked channel for a third of a mile and you will be on the 40 miles long, Moosehead Lake.
 This location is ideal so you can be on the lake quickly in the morning and return to the sheltered mouth of the river for an afternoon swim.

 Check the Freshwater Regulations for the area before you head out.
 We are between Somersetand Piscataquis counties depending on which waters you decide to fish on.
 Check out the IFW Fishing website for more information.

 You can buy a Maine State fishing license online by clicking here.

 Access is available to Moosehead Lake at several boat launching areas.
 The closest to the cabin is Moosehead Marina.
 There is also access in Rockwood, Greenville Jct., and the Lily Bay State Park.
 There are also primitive launching sites in Spencer Bay, Cowans Cove, and Seboomook.

 Access is available to Brassua Lake on a boat launch area associated with a primitive campground on the west end off Rt.
 15.